-The harpoon was fired on 8th February 2018 at a speed of 20 metres per second and penetrated a target made of satellite panel material.
-The harpoon and 1.5 metre target boom were designed by a team at Airbus in Stevenage UK.
+The harpoon was fired on 8th February 2019 at a speed of 20 metres per second and penetrated a target made of satellite panel material.
+A 1.5m Astrotube boom from Oxford Space Systems was used to deploy a harpoon target, with the target & harpoon payload developed by a team at Airbus in Stevenage UK.
 The photo above shows the harpoon target bottom left, with the onboard camera to the right.
 The spherical structure in the centre with the white cover is the net housing.

 The success of the harpoon firing marks the third successful experiment for the RemoveDEBRIS project which has already demonstrated a net capture experiment and trialled its state-of-the-art LiDAR based vision navigation system to identify a target cubesat.